-6.Mercury
+8. Mercury:

 Organometals are present in the environment either as a consequence of direct methylation or as a consequence of direct anthropogenicity (DONARD, 2001).
 A very small proportion of the total is expressed in the solution.
 Under particular circumstances, natural methylation responses occur and the yield of these reactions, both in natural waters is usually very low an in sediments.
 Methylmercury is more toxic than metallic mercury.
 Mercury is less dangerous than arsenic.
-Nonetheless, these modifications are in the form of the presence of the element results in significant changes to its physico-chemical nature properties, which can have a major effect on the toxicity and translocation between the numerous environmental compartments.
+Nonetheless, these modifications are in the form of the presence of the element results in significant changes to its physicochemical nature properties, which can have a major effect on the toxicity and translocation between the numerous environmental compartments.

 Two new and easy analytical techniques for obtaining volatile mercury and methylmercury species were described (Craig et al. 1992).
-This makes it possible to classify non-volatile analyte solutions by element-specific and speciesselective solutions.
-Compounds of mercury(ii) and/or methylmercury(ii) non-volatile aqueous solutions NaBH4 or LiB(C2H&H) are converted into volatile forms (including hydrides), followed by gas chromatographic separation.
+This makes it possible to classify non-volatile analyte solutions by elementspecific and species-selective solutions.
+Compounds of mercury (ii) and/or methylmercury (ii) non-volatile aqueous solutions NaBH4 or LiB (C2H&H) are converted into volatile forms (including hydrides), followed by gas chromatographic separation.
 Atomic absorption detects the volatile derivatives divided by a column spectrometry or the mass spectrometry.
+Toxicity of Mercury, CH3Hg>1000 times toxic than Inorganic Hg.
+Mercury has the greatest affinity for complex formation in the periodic Table.
+It is therefore important to be able to separate and measure species of mercury in order to avoid a tragedy similar to that at Minamata Bay (Psanalytical, 2018).
+In order to determine levels of the individual mercury species, separation techniques such as such as HPLC (usually partition or ion chromatography) and/or GC are widely used.
+Using suitable extraction procedures, these techniques combined with sensitive detectors such as an Atomic Fluorescence spectrometer, offer the analyst a reliable and inexpensive system for mercury speciation.